-Simultaneous transfers - implications for the transferor
+Simultaneous transfers- implications for the transferor

-The transferor does not have an income tax liability, because the transferor does not derive any rents, fines, premiums, or other revenues from a lease or a licence in respect of the property kept or the property transferred.
+The transferor does not have an income tax liability, because the transferor does not derive any rent, a fine, a premium, or other revenues from a lease or a licence in respect of the property kept or the property transferred.

-This analysis applies to BR Pub 02/07-02/10.
+This analysis applies to BR Pub 05/07-05/10.